onset/lameta/README-l10n.md

 To put "Other Documents" in at least the English PO file, but no. So I can see no way that a Translator can actually translate.
 So for now all the ids are just the English.
 Sigh again...

 "po" was the only format of lingui's three options that Crowdin could handle.

+# How to add a language

+In Crowdin:settings:translations:Target Languages, add the language.

+`yarn lingui-add xyz`

+`yarn lingui-extract`

+Upload the locale/xyz/messages.po file to crowdin

+[TODO: how to add it to the fields.csv...
+I think you might have to add the column to the file, then upload it to crowdin. ]

+In `l10nUtils.ts`, add "xyz", e.g.

+    `const languages = ["en", "es", "fr", "xyz"];`

+# How to get translations

+In Crowdin:Translations:Build & Download.
+Take the resulting files and replace the ones in the codebase.

+`yarn lingui-compile`